CMU-SAFARI/PaCRAM/README.md

 5. Generate figures with `./plot_ram_figures.sh`

 ## Simulation Configuration Parameters
 Execution of Ramulator2 simulations can be configured with the following configuration parameters.
-These parameters reside in `Ram_scripts/utils_runs.py` unless the parameter description below states a different path.
+These parameters reside in `Ram_scripts/utils_runs.py`.

 `MITIGATION_LIST`: The list of tested RowHammer mitigations

 `NRH_VALUES`: The list of tested RowHammer threshold values

 `MFR_DICT`: The dictionary of charge restoration amounts for different manufacturers

+While using Slurm with a cluster, Slurm parameters can be configured with the following parameters.
+These parameters reside in `Ram_scripts/utils_slurm.py`.

+`MAX_SLURM_JOBS`: The maximum number of runs that the cluster can run simultaneously

+`SLURM_RETRY_DELAY`: The delay between retrying Slurm job submission when job limit is reached

 ## Contacts:
 Yahya Can Tuğrul (yahyacantugrul [at] gmail [dot] com)